 Since the creation of these blacklist databases, it’s easy for consumers to check the status of any device with the proper tools.
-This helps everyone make their own informed decisions as opposed to blindly purchasing a used device.
+This helps everyone make informed decisions as opposed to blindly purchasing a used device.

 Tools to Identify Blacklisted Devices

-- Any CTIA-Accredited IMEI checker: These IMEI checker reveal if a phone is blacklisted.
+- Any CTIA-Accredited IMEI checker: These IMEI checkers reveal if a phone is blacklisted.
 If you’re looking to buy a pre-owned or new iPhone or iPad from a stranger, always ask for the device’s IMEI.
 Use an IMEI checker to make sure the phone wasn’t stolen or reported lost

 - Apple Activation Lock Status: Apple’s official tool determines if a device is still protected by Activation Lock.
-Simply enter the IMEI or serial number of any iPhone, iPad, iPod or Apple Watch, then Apple tells you if Activation Lock is still enabled on that iDevice
+Just enter the IMEI or serial number of any iPhone, iPad, iPod or Apple Watch, then Apple tells you if Activation Lock is still enabled on that iDevice

 - Wireless Carriers: If unsure about using any of these services or if getting mixed results, call any wireless carrier.
 They should answer any questions about an iPhone blacklist.

-If you discover that your iPhone is locked AND NOT on the GSM Blacklist there are ways you unlock it.
+If you discover that your iPhone is locked AND NOT on the GSM Blacklist, there are ways you unlock it.
 Contacting the phone’s current mobile carrier is usually the first route to get the iPhone unlocked.
 They should unlock it for you.

 About Unlocking Through Carriers